Moth ki Mosque: Structure

-The Cenotophs were the first of its kind to be built in India and since then these have been replicated in several other monuments, even in the Deccan.
-There are three impressive domes inside the prayer hall with the Mihrab located on the west qibla wall of the central dome, which is the largest of the three domes.
-The Mihrab depicts Quranic inscriptions in flora Nakashi in Iranian design.
+The cenotaphs were the first of its kind to be built in India and since then these have been replicated in several other monuments, even in the Deccan.
+There are three impressive domes inside the prayer hall with the mihrab located on the west qibla wall of the central dome, which is the largest of the three domes.
+The mihrab depicts Quranic inscriptions in flora Nakashi in Iranian design.
 Turrets project out of the qibla.
 The central dome is supported on squinches.
 The domes on both flanks are borne on muqarnas pendentives.
 Carved panels of red sandstone and white marble and plaster, as well as glazed tiles embellish the walls of the mosque.
-The overall effect of the Mosque has been best described as:epitomizes in itself all that is best in Architecture of the Lodis and displays a freedom of imagination, a bold diversity of design, an appreciation of contrasting light and shade and a sense of harmony in line and colour, which combine to make it one of the most spirited and picturesque buildings of its kind in the whole range of Islamic art.
+The overall effect of the Mosque has been best described as:

 It is also said that it was the private mosque of the builder.

-An unusual feature of this mosque built in Indo–Islamic style of architecture is that it has an austere design with no minarets, calligraphic decorations and embellishments, which are otherwise traditional features of mosques.
+An unusual feature of this Indo–Islamic mosque is that it has an austere design with no minarets, calligraphic decorations, and embellishments, which are otherwise traditional features of mosques.
 The dome is semicircular and windows have latticework screens.
-An architectural appreciation of the structure vis-à-vis the five arched façade of domes of the period aptly infers:the rapid crystallization of the earlier concept.
-Firstly, it is considerably larger than its predecessor.
-Secondly, the articulation of the recessed arches is far more adept.
-Thirdly, embellishment has been done using elegant niches on the columns abutting the arches.
-Another important feature is the use of better material and color, as if the masons were trying for something more permanent and forceful.
+An architectural appreciation of the structure vis-à-vis the five arched façade of domes of the period aptly infers: